bbentoker/go-body-server/docs/services-api-documentation.md

 # Services API Documentation

-This document provides detailed information about all service management endpoints in the Go Body server application.
+This document provides detailed information about service management endpoints in the Go Body server application.

 ## Base URL
 All service routes are prefixed with `/services`